 Process of Improving the Accuracy of Data

-- What Information is Important to Data Strategy
+- Identify Which Information is Important to Data Strategy

 - Context Improves Data Understanding & Accuracy